xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 approach to teaching programming in the humanities environment.

 [^ln-titlelink]: "Human(s|ists)" is actually a regular expression, a way to search text for specified patterns.
 In this case it picks out anything starting with "Human" and ending in *either* "s" or "ists".
 So, it acts as a stand-in for both "Humans" and "Humanists".
-This little flourish in the title is important because it signals a number of the principles that guide the course and signal what is to come.

 [^ln-courselink]: An archived version of the course can be accessed at http://web.archive.org/web/20150614161609/https://github.com/denten-workshops/dhsi-coding-fundamentals/blob/master/README.md